Books to Motivate Students

 We all have our own unique voice, how we see the world.
 But we have to coax it out, and encourage it into the world by giving it space to explore.
 Make your own rules and break them.
 This book tells you that you’ll learn just as much from your failures as your successes.

-I think this is one of those great books to motivate students because it helps them find a way,and see a path they can follow with enthusiasm and vigor.
-Get creative, and remember that you’ll never work a day in your life if you find something that you love to do.
+How can you motivate students?
+You help them see a path they can follow with enthusiasm and vigor.
+Help them to get creative, and remind them that they’ll never work a day in their life if they find something they love to do.

 Thich Nhat hanh - The Miracle of Mindfulness.